-In a recent case, the sending state refused to provide the signed Form IA/VI so when the reply was due Minnesota denied the request because the Form IA/VI was not signed by the judge.
-The sending state allowed the denial to sit in JIDS without being processed for over a month.
-Eventually, the sending state did put the Form IA/VI with the judge's signature in JIDS and sent a Form V activating the case even though Minnesota had denied the request.
+In a recent case, the sending state refused to provide the signed Form VI so when the reply was due, Minnesota denied the request because the Form VI was not signed by the judge.
+The sending state allowed the denial to sit in JIDS (the Commission's electronic information system) without being processed for over a month.
+Eventually, the sending state did put the Form VI with the judge's signature in JIDS and sent a Form V activating the case even though Minnesota had denied the request.
 As a result, the juvenile was in Minnesota for several months while waiting for the judge's signature and during that time was not being supervised.